ketan539/Django-Airline-Ticket-Booking-System/README.md

 # Django-Airline-Ticket-Booking-System
-I have created a Django project o Airline ticket booking and management system.
+I have created a Django project on Airline ticket booking and management system.